ivotabako/RomanNumerals/readme.txt

 They are called RomanNumerals and RomanNumerals.Test .

 RomanNumerals project contains the implemetation of the two tasks
 given to me by the HR of Varian.
+You can find the task in the pdf file.

 RomanNumerals.Test project contains the necessary unit tests.